 Us: One of the spookiest parts of deciding on a new tool for your ecommerce business is the fear of moving over your lists, templates, and everything else you’ve been counting on to keep up and running.

 It can be a bit of a headache, but if done wrong it can leave you with a killer migraine.
-That’s why Drip has developed three levels of data migration support support to make the process simple and smooth.
-Each level has a different turnaround time and assistance to support everyone from one-person shops to large multi-team companies.
+That’s why Drip has developed various levels of implementation services to make the process simple and smooth if you don't want to go it alone.
+Each level has different benefits and levels of assistance to support everyone from one-person shops to large multi-team companies.

 HubSpot: With HubSpot’s platform comes a variety of options for onboarding and data migration based on your ecommerce company’s needs.
 Your options run from simply importing spreadsheets to the platform yourself, to having onsite onboarding help.